sbillapati14/protektor/README.md

 Protektor needs to be able to search for the role identifier but it does not know what fields or combination of fields within role identifier makes it unique search criteria.
-In order to provide Protektor with this information you mush register predicate that returns unique identity for the role.
+In order to provide Protektor with this information you must register predicate that returns unique identity for the role.
 The predicate is a function with that takes role identifier object and returns unique id based on whatever algorithm you choose.